 Installment Debt + Revolving Debt Payments / Gross Monthly Income

 Although lenders evaluate loans on an individual basis, in general, the lower your DTI, the better the chance you have to qualify for a loan.
-It’s important to note that if you have an existing relationship with the lender or one of its affiliates, you may be able to qualify with a slightly higher DTI if you’ve shown a history of the ability to make your payments in the past on your previous or existing loans, so there’s no one-size-fits-all formula.
+It’s important to note that if you have an existing relationship with the lender or one of its affiliates, you may be able to qualify with a slightly higher DTI if you’ve shown a history of the ability to make your payments in the past on your previous or existing loans.
+Other things like whether you're self-employed can factor in here as well, so there’s no one-size-fits-all formula.

 Use Our Debt-To-Income Calculator To Find Your DTI

 When lenders look at your credit, there are two types of checks that take place: soft inquiries and hard inquiries.

 Soft inquiries don’t impact your credit score at all.
 These may get used when you’re shopping around for certain types of loans, such as personal loans, and want to check your options.
 These are also the types of credit checks used when you check your own credit or get considered by a prospective employer.

 Hard inquiries do impact your credit score.
 You get a hard inquiry any time you actually apply for a new loan or credit card.
 At that point, it’s reported to the credit bureaus, and affects your score for a while.